Ohio abortion rights fight highlights Republican electoral vulnerabilities

 In Republican-leaning Kentucky, abortion rights activists are already knocking on doors ahead of November's gubernatorial election, when Democrat Andy Beshear is seeking another term.

-Ohio's top elections official has set a Wednesday deadline for lawmakers to approve an August special election.
-The state Senate passed the proposal in April, but the House vote is less certain, with some Republicans critical of its costs and wary of making the election about abortion.
+Ohio's top elections official had set a Wednesday deadline for lawmakers to approve an August special election.
+The state Senate passed the proposal in April, but the House vote came down to the wire after some Republicans were critical of its costs and wary of making the election about abortion.

-"It's a difficult issue," said Nathan Manning, the lone Republican senator to vote against having the special election, citing the estimated $20 million cost.
-Manning considers himself "pro-life," yet has voted against severe abortion restrictions.
+Democratic lawmakers held up signs and chanted in protest after Wednesday's vote.

 Senate President Matt Huffman has made clear the measure is aimed at the abortion rights amendment.